lcnogueira/dotfiles/README.md

 3. Create [.eslintrc](./.eslintrc) in the project root folder.

 4. Insert the config in [settings.json](./settings.json) file (`Ctrl + ,` to open the file).
+P.S.: Insert the above config in `workspace settings`, so that it overrides `user settings`.

 5. That's all!
 Have fun!